pymc-devs/pymc/docs/source/contributing/developer_guide.md

 Now, back to ``model.RV(...)`` - things returned from ``model.RV(...)``
-are Aesara tensor variables, and it is clear from looking at ``TransformedRV``:
+are PyTensor tensor variables, and it is clear from looking at ``TransformedRV``:

 .. code:: python